 Nowhere is this costume “trickle down” more obvious than in “Brothel Scene” by Frans van Mieris.
 Although this picture is dated circa 1658, the jacket worn by the woman in the painting is of the same cut as those in the Victoria and Albert Museum which date to 1610s.
 Indeed, these jackets even close the same way with ribbons down the front.
 By the 1620s, the upper class jackets were changing: their waistlines were becoming higher and their front ribbons were removed and replaced with metal hooks and eyes.
 Yet in the 1660s, common people were still wearing the old style.

-This is not a single odd occurance.
+This is not a single odd instance.
 More examples exist.
 Netscher’s “The Lacemaker”, dated 1662, also wears this style of jacket.
 Vermeer’s “Kitchen Maid” (circa 1660), Gabriel Metsu’s “Lady Reading a Letter” (or rather, her maid) in 1662-65, and two of Pieter de Hooch’s “Three Women and a Man in a Courtyard” (1663-65) seem to share the same tailor.
 The interesting thing is that both the lady and one of her maids in de Hooch’s work wear the same cut of jacket, in fabric of qualities befitting each one’s station, of course.
-See RH201 – English Jacket for more information on jackets.

 Although she wears a coloured opaque partlet, Gerard ter Borch’s “Seated Girl in Peasant Costume” also demonstrates an example of this under-the-bust bodice.
 From the position of her bust, we can surmise that some unseen garment is pushing her breasts upward.
 And yet her figure is flat and control just below her bustline.
 This indicates a cinching garment of the type seen best in the brothel pictures.